Our Legal Services

 • I am restructuring my business, how can I ensure the new entity owns my copyright assets?

-• Defamation law spans widely across traditional, print, digital and social media including film and television, radio, news, podcasts, interviews, streaming video games, and posting comments on social media.
+Defamation law operates across traditional, print, digital, social and emerging media forms.
+This includes film and television, radio, news, podcasts, interviews, video game streaming, and even posting comments on social media.

 We help our clients to stay on the right side of defamation law and protect their individual and business reputations.